Cinderella (Rodgers and Hammerstein musical): 1997 version

-The 1997 television remake was adapted by Robert L. Freedman and directed by Robert Iscove, with choreography by Rob Marshall.
-It was produced by Whitney Houston and Debra Martin Chase for Walt Disney Television and aired on November 2, 1997.
-This version featured a racially diverse cast, with Brandy Norwood as Cinderella, Whitney Houston as Cinderella's fairy godmother, Bernadette Peters as Cinderella's stepmother, Paolo Montalbán as the prince, Whoopi Goldberg as the queen, Victor Garber as the king and Jason Alexander as Lionel, the herald.
+The successful 1993 CBS adaptation Gypsy, starring Bette Midler and produced by Craig Zadan and Neil Meron, revived interest in TV musicals.
+The day after Gypsy's original broadcast, Whitney Houston approached the producers to suggest a similar starring vehicle for herself.
+Zadan and Meron suggested Rodgers and Hammerstein's Cinderella, with Houston in the title role.
+After four years of delay, the project was restarted.
+Now a mother, and feeling that she had aged out of the role, Houston offered it to her younger friend Brandy and took on the role of Fairy Godmother instead.
+Both Rodgers and Hammerstein had died by then; the remake was adapted by Robert L. Freedman and directed by Robert Iscove, with choreography by Rob Marshall.
+Produced by Houston and Debra Martin Chase for Walt Disney Television, it first aired on November 2, 1997.
+The racially diverse cast starred Brandy as Cinderella, Houston as the Fairy Godmother, Bernadette Peters as the Stepmother, and Paolo Montalban as the prince, with Whoopi Goldberg as the queen, Victor Garber as the king, Jason Alexander as Lionel, the herald.
+The stepsisters were Veanne Cox as Calliope and Natalie Desselle as Minerva.
+Sixty million viewers watched the broadcast, and Cinderella was again a popular and critical hit; the Disney Home Video version, also released that in 1997, became the best-selling video of a TV movie ever released.

 Several songs were added, including "Falling in Love with Love" from the musical The Boys from Syracuse, sung by the Stepmother; "The Sweetest Sounds" from the musical No Strings, sung by Cinderella and the Prince; and "There's Music in You", written for the 1953 film Main Street to Broadway, sung as the finale by the Fairy Godmother.
-Sixty million viewers watched the broadcast.

-Changes to the Hammerstein plot in this version include the following: The Fairy Godmother begins the story, explaining that nothing is impossible.
-The stepsisters' names are changed to Calliope and Minerva.
+"The Prince Is Giving a Ball" was merged with parts of "Your Majesties" with additional lyrics by Fred Ebb.
+Music producers Chris Montan and Arif Mardin rearranged the orchestration to achieve a more contemporary sound.
+Several changes were also made to the Hammerstein plot: The Fairy Godmother begins the story, explaining that nothing is impossible, and the stepsisters' names are changed.
 Disguised as a peasant, the Prince (feeling isolated in the castle) wanders in the marketplace (worrying his herald, Lionel), meets Cinderella, and they find each other charming.
+As in 1965, the Fairy Godmother shows up to grant Cinderella's wishes without question.
 At the ball, embarrassed by questions about her family and background, Cinderella escapes to the garden in tears, where the Fairy Godmother appears for moral support.
 After her stepmother returns from the ball and is particularly cruel, Cinderella packs her belongings to run away from home.
 Her Fairy Godmother advises her to share her feelings with the Prince.
 After trying the slipper on all the other maidens, the Prince and Lionel overtake Cinderella on her journey to freedom.
 Meeting her gaze, the Prince recognizes her and places the slipper on her foot.
 At their wedding, the Fairy Godmother blesses the couple.